TK's Reviews

 Taste

 All over the map depending on who is pouring, the season, and I imagine the gods.
-No one goes to Nice for this, so you can take what you can.
-Its only competition is probably Ma Nolan’s.
-Luckily, doesn’t bill itself as an Irish pub.
-Lovely spot.
+No one goes to Nice for this, so you take what you can.
+None of the “Irish” pubs in Nice are good.
+Luckily, Waka doesn’t bill itself as such.
+Nice terrace.

 Appearance